 This is the only app we know that comes with a proper philosophy.
 Right from the start, the developers started building an app for mobile protection from the ground up.
 TrustGo, of course, has all of the basic smartphone protection features like scanning for pre-installed threats, real-time protection and a firewall, just to name a few.

 However, every user also has the privacy guard feature that helps you see what apps you installed are using which permissions.
 Moreover, you also have modern features like a system manager, data backup in case everything gets deleted and a find-my-device function.
 The app might not be feature-heavy as some of its pricey competitors, but it doesn’t mean it’s a lightweight, and it’s also completely free.

 This mobile security bundle comes to us from Avast, a name that most of you’ll surely recognize from the PC antivirus market.
 And just like its more famous PC counterpart, Avast on Mobile is also a well-trusted application with more than 100 million installs and four million reviews in the Play Store.
 And the app still holds a respectable 4.5 overall user-rating.

 The features include everything from device and app scanning to real-time protection and anti-theft.
 You also have the ability to remotely lock your smartphone, in case it gets lost or stolen.
 And while it comes with a metric ton of features, we have to point out that the app is quite heavy, and that it requires a lot of your phone’s resources to run properly.
 How to Stop Android App Auto Update on Google Play Store

-Hackers, identity thieves and other cybercriminals will always try to exploit Internet users, but the biggest questions is, can Trojans, AdWare and Malware all be avoided with sensible use of your phone?
+Hackers, identity thieves and other cybercriminals will always try to exploit Internet users, but the biggest questions are, can Trojans, AdWare and Malware all be avoided with the sensible use of your phone?
 Yes, but that doesn’t mean that you don’t need any security software.